- About LogicMonitor

 From the Parent group field, assign your new group to a parent group.
 Your new group can either be a subgroup of a group you’ve previously created or a subgroup of the very top-level root account (i.e. [account name] (root)).

 Default Preferred Collector

 From the Default Preferred Collector field, assign the primary Collector responsible for collecting data from the devices in the group.
 Backup Collectors will automatically be assigned if the preferred Collector fails over.

 Assuming you haven’t selected the Auto-assign devices option to make your new group a dynamic group, use this functionality in this section to manually assign devices or cloud resources to your group.
 The Collector monitoring the device will also display.

 Use the functionality in this section to assign properties at the group level.
-Properties defined at the group level will be inherited by all group and subgroup members, as long as those properties aren't additionally assigned at deeper levels (i.e. subgroup or device level), in which case they will override the group properties assigned here.
-For more information on how to assign properties at the group or device level, and the reasons for doing so, see Device Properties.
+Properties defined at the group level will be inherited by all group and subgroup members, as long as those properties aren’t additionally assigned at deeper levels (i.e. subgroup or device level), in which case they will override the group properties assigned here.
+For more information on how to assign properties at the group or device level, and the reasons for doing so, see Resource and Instance Properties.

 Managing an Existing Device Group

 Once a new device group has been created and saved, you can edit its configurations (e.g. update parent group, add/remove devices, edit the query that determines dynamic group membership, etc.) by navigating to it in the Resources tree and clicking its Manage button, as shown next.

 In this Article: